PabRod/Chaos-and-neutrality/readme.md

 Please note that the typical run time in a standard personal computer is around 3 hours per set (that is, per active row in the input file).

-## input.csv
+## Input
-The csv file contains the following fields:
+The expected input is the file `/io/input.csv`.
+This csv file contains the following fields:

 * **id**: identification string.
 The name of the simulation.
 * **active**: the simulation is executed only if active is true.
 Otherwise, it is ignored.